siegesmund/SwiftDDP/README.md

 // do something after logout
 }
 ```
-The client also posts a notification when the user signs in and signs out.
+The client posts a notification when the user signs in and signs out.

 ```swift
 // Notification name (a string global variable)